ethersphere/bee-dashboard/README.md

 ## Usage

-:warning: To successfully connect to the Bee node, you will need to enable CORS for it.
-You can do so by setting `cors-allowed-origins: *` in the Bee config file and then restart the Bee node.
-To see where the bee config file is, consult the [official Bee documentation](https://docs.ethswarm.org/docs/working-with-bee/configuration#configuring-bee-installed-using-a-package-manager)
+:warning: To successfully connect to the Bee node, you will need to enable the Debug API and CORS.
+You can do so by setting `cors-allowed-origins: ['*']` and `debug-api-enable: true` in the Bee config file and then restart the Bee node.
+To see where the config file is, consult the [official Bee documentation](https://docs.ethswarm.org/docs/working-with-bee/configuration#configuring-bee-installed-using-a-package-manager)

 ### Terminal